mariusnicolisyncro/flowers/chess_repo.md

 # Chess Basics for Beginners

 Chess is a 2-player game that utilizes a chessboard and sixteen pieces of 6 types for each player.
-See Wikipedia for a basic history of the game of chess.
+See Wikipedia for a basic history of the game of chess...

 ## Object of the Game